Chillandchat/api/README.md

 If you have found any bug(s) please post them in the [Issues](https://github.com/api/Chill-chat/issues) tab in this repository.
 Please explain the problem and post any error messages or codes, also include a list of instructions to reproduce this bug or problem.

 ## To run
-The Chill&chat API is made with NodeJS please follow the steps to clone / run.
+The Chill&chat API is made with NodeJS please follow the steps to clone/run.

 ### To clone: